KardanovIR/waves-book/sections/7-dApp-Examples-and-Recipes/7-5-best-practices.md

 }
 ```

 But such a script is not engaged in the fact that it allows you to call the methods of this dApp, but **allows you to call other dApps from the account of this decentralized application even without providing a signature.** That is, any user can call another account and transfer all tokens from the account of this application.
-Do not forget that the account of the decentralized application remains an account that can also do some actions and send transactions, and these actions are controlled by the `@ Verifier` function.
+Do not forget that the account of the decentralized application remains an account that can also do some actions and send transactions, and these actions are controlled by the `@Verifier` function.

 ## Verify transactions before submitting